UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What is the difference between vampire power and phantom load?

-These two terms are essentially interchangeable.
+These two terms are essentially interchangeable in the energy industry.
 Vampire power and phantom load both describe the exact same phenomenon where electronic devices continue to consume electricity while plugged in, even if they are switched off or resting in standby mode.
 You might also hear this invisible drain referred to as a ghost load or standby power.

 Do phone chargers use electricity when not connected to a phone?